sheikhdiallo/COM304_FOUNDATION_1/workup/session9/docs/introduction-to-networking.md

 The higher layers of the `protocol stack` are responsible for the end to end communication between applications running on different computers.

-The lower layers are responsible for moving information around the network.
+The lower layers are responsible for moving information around the network across multiple `subnetworks` connected by routers.

 We will simplify the model to just 4 layers in the following diagram which also shows the data formats used in each layer.